-We must also be aware of our poor judgments that impede us.
+We must also be aware of the poor judgments that impede us.
 Do you know what they are?
-Many times the disciplines you develop have the purpose of correcting the poor judgments you make.
+Many times, the disciplines you develop have the purpose of correcting the poor judgments you make.

 In our organization, we offer 10 Commitments: